East Hararghe Zone

-Towns and cities in East Harerge include Deder, Haramaya, Aweday, Babille, Chinaksen and Funyan Bira.
+Towns and cities in East Harerge include Deder, Haramaya, Bakkanniisa Oromo, Kombolcha, Miidhaga, Fadis, Qarsaa, Jaarso, Babille, Qumbii, Gola Odaa, Baddannoo, Gurawa, Kurfa Callee, Gooro Guutu, Malka Balloo, Goro Muxii, Meetta, Chinaksen and Gursum.
 Its highest point is Gara Muleta.
 Local landmarks include the Babille Elephant Sanctuary and Haramaya University.

 The Central Statistical Agency (CSA) reported that 3,654.00 tons of coffee were produced in East Hararge in the year ending in 2005, based on inspection records from the Ethiopian Coffee and Tea authority.
 This represents 3.17% of the Region's output and 1.6% of Ethiopia's total output.